tugelbend/whymcaplayer/README.md

-# whymcaplayer
+# whYMCAplayer
-Small processing script to play mp3 tracks according to a playlist when a button on a Playstation Move Controller is pressed.
+Small processing script to play mp3 tracks according to a dynamic playlist when a button on a Playstation Move Controller is pressed.

 This script has been used to play 20 second long tracks (different versions of the "YMCA" refrain) when someone hits a buzzer.
 Check the source code for details.

 The buzzer has been connected to a Playstation Move Controller.
-Therefore you will need the PSMove API (https://thp.io/2010/psmove/).
+Therefore you will need the PSMove API (https://thp.io/2010/psmove/) installed on your computer.

 The script can also be used using the keyboard.

+"No big deal" you might say and you are right ;-).
+I just uploaded it here as an processing mp3 player example and for my personal backup of course.

+Script has been tested with Processing 2.2.1 on linux.

 ## General usage